 Rudd is an invasive fish native to Europe that has been found in scattered locations in the lower Great Lakes.
-A member of the minnow family, the fish was introduced to the United States in the early 1900s, likely through the bait trade.
-Rudd are often found in waters that are still or slowly moving with thick vegetation.
+A member of the minnow family, the fish was introduced to the United States in the early 20th century, likely through the bait trade.
+Rudd are often found in waters that are still or slow moving, with thick vegetation.
 They can adapt to a wide range of freshwater habitats and can tolerate poor water quality.
-Adult rudd eat both aquatic plants and insects, while young rudd feed on algae and small invertebrates such as snails, insects and worms.
+Adult Rudd eat both aquatic plants and insects, while young Rudd feed on algae and small invertebrates such as snails, insects, and worms.

 Rudd were first found in Ontario in 1990 in the St. Lawrence River.
-Since then the fish has been found in a few scattered locations in the St. Lawrence.
-In 1997 rudd were discovered in western Lake Ontario and eastern Lake Erie.
-Outside its native range, the rudd has also been introduced to more than 20 American states.
+In 1997, Rudd were discovered in western Lake Ontario and eastern Lake Erie.
+Rudd has never been found in an inland lake in Ontario, to date.
+Other than Lake Ontario and Lake Erie, Rudd has also been introduced to more than 20 American states.

 Impacts of Rudd

-- Rudd are able to breed with the native golden shiner, an important baitfish.
-The offspring are hybrids, which could lead to a loss of genetic diversity in the population of golden shiners.
+- Rudd are able to breed with the native Golden Shiner (Notemigonus crysoleucas), an important baitfish.
+The offspring are hybrids and are considered invasive, which could lead to a loss of genetic diversity in the population of Golden Shiners.

-- Young rudd compete with native species for habitat and food, such as algae and small invertebrates.
+- Juvenile Rudd compete with native species for their habitat and food, such as algae and small invertebrates.

 How to Identify Rudd

-- The rudd is a large, deep-bodied minnow with a small, upturned mouth.
+- The Rudd is a relatively large, deep-bodied minnow with a small, upturned mouth.

-- Adult rudd are 10 to 25 centimetres long.
-The largest rudd found in Ontario was 38.5 centimetres.
+- Adult Rudd are 10 to 25 cm long.
+The largest Rudd found in Ontario was 38.5 cm long.

 - Fins are bright red